city budget

 City Council -

-City Council authorized carrying forward and using all allowable prior-year unused levy capacity for 2026; vote was 9-0.
+Council authorized carrying forward and using all allowable prior-year unused levy capacity for the 2026 budget; vote was 9-0.

 City Council -

-City Council adopted all 2026 fund budgets totaling $41.7 million in appropriations and set the BID assessment rate at $1.77 per $1,000 of assessed value; vote was 9-0.
+Council adopted the full 2026 fund budgets totaling $41.7 million in appropriations and set the BID assessment rate at $1.77 per $1,000 of assessed value; vote was 9-0.

 City Council -